 Does Facebook know who is looking at your profile?

-However, that data is their secret, and you can’t, unfortunately, find username or ID of the people who come to your profile.
+However, that data is their secret, and you can’t, unfortunately, find the username or ID of the people who come to your profile.
 So, forget the so-called Facebook visits taking apps and tools that never work.

 Be careful with every site claiming the same promises.
 They simply install adware or virus on your computer.
 Then, they track your activity and show you spam ads that you don’t want or even know about.
-Adware programs install hidden software on your browser and computer, then, they kill your machine with spam and videos.
+Adware programs install hidden software on your browser and computer.
+Then, they kill your machine with spam and videos.
 The result is a slow laptop full of malware and exposed to serious safety and privacy risks all the time.